Gideon9212/Livecustom/README.md

 -Card pictures must be SFW.
 Picture resolution must be 177x254 and in JPG format for card proxies, 512x512 in PNG for field images.

+-Cards must be original - do not submit copies of anime cards.
+In addition, do not design your card to work with anime cards, as they are not on the custom server and will not be available to play with.

 -Cards must pass review by Gideon, passing both these guidelines and a general evaluation of balance.

 -When your card passes, please put just the artwork here: https://github.com/Gideon9212/CustomArtwork